-I'm bringing you this post together with Biome.
-Australia's only 100 % palm oil free and cruelty free store who promotes a more conscious and waste free lifestyle.
+I'm bringing you this post together with Biome who has gifted products used in this post.
+Biome is Australia’s only 100 % palm oil free and cruelty free store who promotes a more conscious and waste free lifestyle.

 The long journey home from Australia to Scandinavia is behind and my first zero waste travel experience is over.
 So how did it go?
 Not perfectly, but I most definitely created a lot less waste than on my previous long haul flights.
 So what went wrong?
 Firstly, I didn't get to bring along my self made hand sanitiser or deo (see this post) through the airport security.
 I wasn't given a good reason for why they weren't okay, but luckily all of my other zero waste toiletries were fine.
 This means I ended up having to buy a deo at the airport, sigh, but at least I found a natural one.
 Then I had for picked vegan for my meals on my ticket, I'm clearly not thinking straight.
 Luckily I didn't get any of my meals on my first flight.
 This means there was only waste created one the second flight.
 So yes, clearly not perfect, but I know what to do next time I fly.
 This little ramble brings me to today's zero waste travel topic which is food.
 Let me talk you thorugh all the food related items that I brought along for the 24 hours of flying.

 A water bottle is a must on long haul flights.
 Thanks to my bottle I could say no thank you with a big smile to all of the plastic single use water bottles that the flight attendants were handing out.
 Just remember to fill your water bottle after the airport security check, because you can't bring more than bottles of 100 ml of liquids on board.
 Instead look out for refill stations once you've passed the airport security.